gridcoin-community/Gridcoin-Site/README.md

 5. `git branch your_branch_name` (give it a descriptive name like "whitelist changes") followed by `git checkout your_branch_name`

 6. Every time you make changes, run `git commit -a` to add your changes followed by `git push` to push them to your repo on github.com.
+The first time you push, you'll need to run `git push --set-upstream origin your_branch_name` first to let Github.com know about your new branch.

 7. `bundle install` (runs the web server for local previewing)